MOHAMEDHAMED1S/soapy-shop-backend/API_EXAMPLES.md

 sales_data = client.get_report_cached("analytics/sales", {"period": "week"}, cache_ttl=60)
 ```

-This comprehensive guide provides practical examples for integrating with the Soapy Shop API, handling errors gracefully, and optimizing performance for production use cases.
+This comprehensive guide provides practical examples for integrating with the soapy bubbles API, handling errors gracefully, and optimizing performance for production use cases.